11.30.2012

 Snow Kiss Cookies

-Today this post is part of the 2012 Homemade Holiday Treats event that myself and many other bloggers around blogland are participating in.
-Today I'm sharing my recipe for Snow Kiss Cookies with you.
+Today’s post is part of the 2012 Homemade Holiday Treats event that myself and many other bloggers around blogland are participating in.
+I’m sharing my recipe for Snow Kiss Cookies.
 These cookies may be better known as Mexican Wedding Cookies.
-I think they look like little snowballs that's why I used the name Snow Kiss Cookies for this post.
+I think they look like little snowballs that’s why I used the name Snow Kiss Cookies for this post.

 These happen to be one of my Mom's favorite cookies.
 I remember every year my Grandma {who is now almost 94} made these every Christmas for my Mom.
 It's been several years since my Grandma has been able to bake, so I thought it would be a nice surprise to both of them if I made them a batch.